gsmainclusivetechlab/mmapi-android-sdk/GSMATest/README.md

 # International Transfer via Hub/Bilateral International Transfer

-This use case can be completed by clicking following button in sequential order
+This use case can be completed by clicking following button

 * Request a international Transfer Quotation
 * Perform a international Transfer